OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - Fresh databases execute the SQLx baseline normally.
 - Existing databases must mark the SQLx baseline as applied without executing it, using `sqlx migrate override skip` with the baseline target version.
 - The SQLx migration table is `_sqlx_migrations`; the legacy Diesel history is not used after cutover.
-- Declare SeaORM as `sea-orm = "2.0"` and commit the resolved dependency graph in `Cargo.lock`.
+- Declare SeaORM as `sea-orm = "2.0"`; the accepted locked resolution is SeaORM 2.0.2.
-- The SQLx library and `sqlx-cli` versions must match and be pinned deliberately.
+- Pin direct SQLx and `sqlx-cli` to `=0.9.0` and commit the resolved dependency graph in `Cargo.lock`.

 ## Audit snapshot